 Prerequisite: Upper Division standing.
-Concerned with 3 major phenomena of the modern world—globalization, democratization and feminization, as well as their interrelationships and their impacts on gender regimes (or gender relationships) in various parts of the world.
+Concerned with three major phenomena of the modern world—globalization, democratization and feminization, as well as their interrelationships and their impacts on gender regimes (or gender relationships) in various parts of the world.
 Incorporates gender analysis into a critical study of the processes of globalization and democratization.
-Identifies a number of gender …
+Identifies a number of gender regimes …

 POLS 486SOC.
 Social Science Career Internship (3)

-Prerequisites: Upper Division standing in a social or behavioral sciences major, appropriate methods course as specified by the Department; Instructor consent.
+Prerequisites: Upper Division standing in a social or behavioral sciences major, appropriate methods course as specified by the department; Instructor consent.
 Social and behavioral sciences principles are applied to the workplace.
 At least 10 hours per week of supervised field work required.
 Students complete learning contracts and submit written reports related to their internships.
 See …

 POLS 490.
 Supervised Individual Projects (1)